Deserted Mansion, Wrong End Of A Blaster

 Eddie’s voice came over the intercom; I could hear Sonny swearing in the background.
 “All hell is breaking loose down there, Taylor.
 That last blast came from the main fusion reactor over on the south side of town.
 This got anything to do with your little job?”
 I was too busy strapping myself down to answer, but… truth is, I don’t believe in coincidence.
 I thought back over all the strange things that had happened the past couple days.

 Molly’s betrayal — well, I really couldn’t say.
 It seemed out of character, but she’s always been a strange one.
 I’d thought she was actually starting to crush on me a little; this hostility came straight out of nowhere.
 But then… well, you’d have to know Molly.
-I’d seen her smile so sweet just as she calmly put a knife into a man’s throat, and I’ve seen her in such a temper–!
-But this, this, well.
+I’d seen her smile ever so sweetly just as she drew a knife across a man’s throat, and I’ve seen her in such a temper–!
+But this, this… well.
 It hurt, and that’s the truth of it, and it was still too close to think about.

 But everything else — that Confederate, and then Intel getting involved.
 The riots, and the raids, and all the explosions… and my own job: moving money secretly offworld, without government knowledge.
 It all added up, and in a way I didn’t like.

 Things are starting to come together… or are they?
 Tune in next time to find out!

 If you’ve enjoyed this and would like to read more pieces like it, why not drop us a line and let us know?
 Better still, attach your message to a cash donation and you can be absolutely certain we’ll pay attention.
 You can make a PayPal donation, or click the button below to Buy Us Some Ramen — and don’t forget to leave that note!